Random-Access-Exomemory/fosscord.py/docs/api.rst

 .. class:: DefaultAvatar

-    Represents the default avatar of a Discord :class:`User`
+    Represents the default avatar of a Fosscord :class:`User`

     .. attribute:: blurple